-This course covers the various tax laws pertaining to the computation and payment of salaries and wages, and use of the touch system on the 10-key number pad.
+This course covers the various tax laws pertaining to the computation and payment of salaries and wages.
 Topics include preparation of employment records, payroll registers, time cards, employee earnings records and government payroll reports.

 ACCT1124 - Spreadsheet Applications (3 credits)

 This course provides students with in-depth coverage of a spreadsheet application as used in a business setting.
 Students should be familiar with Windows and word processing.